ITP-175-FA18/syllabus/docs/setup.md

 ### Glitch

 Codecademy and freeCodeCamp are great for learning and practicing new concepts, but they are purposefully limiting in what you can do.
-When we need more flexibility you'll use a site called Glitch to apply the knowledge you've been learning.
+When we need more flexibility, we'll use a site called Glitch to apply the concepts.

 This is especially useful when learning the command line as typing the wrong command on your personal computer can do serious damage.